DIY CNC Project

 Wooden Cutting Board Made With Cnc Machine

-This project is a great first project for any beginner.
+This is a great first project for any beginner.

-It’s not only an easy one, but also one you can use on a daily basis.
-A cutting board is also a great gift for Christmas or other special occasions.
+It's not only simple, but also one you can use on a daily basis.
+A cutting board also makes a great gift for Christmas or other special occasions.

 Material